Eleven (11) intrepid TOMs Ladder sailors sallied forth on Thursday 14 February – Valentines’ Day – to do battle on the waves.

 Why not come along and join us for future TOMs Ladder and/or TOM sail training events?

-Click HERE for the latest results.
+Click HERE for the final Autumn series results.

 Many thanks to Chris for running another great TOMs Ladder event.

 In order to encourage more raft-up participation the CBYA organises TOMs longer-distance cruises and raft-ups each year.
 The plan being to rent all six TOMs, and to sail them to either Moraira, or Albir, for a raft-up, swim and a picnic tea/late lunch.
 Safety cover being provided by one (or more) powerboat(s).
 These cruises generally take 1 – 2 hours each way.
 We also encourage other CBYA member-owned yachts and motor boats to come along and join the fun.